bhecquet/seleniumRobot/doc/chap6_Test_Manager_interfaces.md

 To use this server,
 - first deploy it (see documentation of seleniumRobot-server project)
+- create test application, environment on server
+- create application version.
+This is the same version as `major.minor` version in your pom.xml.
+SeleniumRobot may create it automatically on start
+- populate test variables with the one you placed in env.ini file.
 - set a JVM parameter `seleniumRobotServerUrl` when starting the test, giving the root url of the server.
 E.g: `http://seleniumRobotServer:8000`.
 This can be replaced by a parameter inside XML testNG file
 - parameter `seleniumRobotServerActive` must be set to true.
 By default, only variable fetching is done when server is active
 - parameter `seleniumRobotServerCompareSnapshots` can be set to true for tests where snapshot comparison is required (defaults to false)